grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 # Introduction

 In this guide, we'll walk you through the process of setting up your first alert in just a few minutes.
-You'll witness your alert in action with real-time data, as well as receiving alert notifications.
+You'll witness your alert in action with real-time data, as well as sending alert notifications.

 In this tutorial you will:

 - Set up an Alert
-- Receive an alert notification to your email
+- Send an alert notification to a public webhook.

 # Before you begin